ShubhaPokharel/LoopingStatement/README.md

 # What is looping statements in java?

-  Looping statements are used to repeat the same code multiple times until the condition is failed.Using loops is better than writing the same code multiple times.
+  Looping statements are used to repeat the same code multiple times until the condition is failed.
+Using loops is better than writing the same code multiple times.

 For example, if you want to print a message 10 times, rather than typing the same code 10 times again and again, you can use loop!